KeyserSoze7/CNN-From-Scratch/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   *(If you’re only using Python and NumPy, this step may not be necessary.)*
+   *(As We’re only using Python and NumPy, this step may not be necessary.)*

 ---